philanaaurelia/product-management/README.md

 **Last Updated: February 2nd, 2022**

 # About
-This is a list of available resources I have found helpful to break into product management as well as improve your product management skills.
+This is a list of FREE resources I have found helpful to break into product management as well as improve your product management skills.
 I purposely will keep this list small with no more than 5 links per section.
 I've noticed that other lists have given me decision paralysis - there were so many links!
 Anywho - I will try to keep these links up to date with articles that are no more than 5 years old.

 If a link happens to be more than 5 years old, but still relevant, you will see a cross (✝) at the end of the link.